Skip to Main Content

 Lock in affordable premiums

 Generally, the younger and healthier you are, the lower your life insurance premiums will be.
 Life insurance for adults usually gets more expensive as you get older, so if you get life insurance when you’re young, you may be able to lock in lower premiums.
 This could save you from paying higher rates as you age or develop any health issues.
-If you purchase permanent life insurance when you’re young, your cash value portion will also have more time to accumulate interest or investment returns.
+If you purchase permanent life insurance when you’re young, your cash value portion will also have more time to accumulate interest.

 Avoid paying higher prices if your health deteriorates